 With strong competition between credit card companies to win new business, it’s possible to use the very generous sign-up bonuses offered by credit card companies to collect Avios at an astonishing rate.

 Interestingly the first card most newbies turn to is the British Airways Avios American Express (reviewed here).
 The card offers a 5,000 Avios sign-up bonus and a continued earnings rate of 1 Avios for every pound spent.
 The sign-up bonus can be increased to 6,000 Avios if you use this link and scroll down to the free version of the card.

 HOWEVER if you were to sign up to this card you’d be making a huge mistake.
 Why?
 Well there is another free card on the market which offers a sign-up bonus of 4 times that of the BA Amex card as well as the same long-term earnings rate.
 The American Express Gold Card (reviewed here) is one of the most generous credit cards on the market offering a sign-up bonus of 10,000 reward points, 2 complimentary lounge passes and international travel insurance.
 Reward points can easily be converted to Avios points at a rate 1 point to 1 Avios.
 You can also increase the sign-up bonus to 12,000 points by using this link.

 Use ‘Avios and Money’ Over Buying Avios Points

-Until recently I hadn’t really appreciated just how good the ‘Avios and Money’ option was.
+Until recently I hadn’t really appreciated just how good the ‘Avios and Money’ option is.
 The ‘Avios and Money’ feature will allow you to book a reward seat with up to 65% fewer Avios than the headline Avios points quoted, effectively allowing you to purchase Avios points at a potentially reduced price.